simon-brooke/post-scarcity/docs/Home.md

 ## AWFUL WARNING 2

 This project is necessarily experimental and exploratory.
 I write code, it reveals new problems, I think about them, and I mutate the design.
-The documentation in this wiki does not always keep up with the developing source code.
+This documentation does not always keep up with the developing source code.